mapup/toll-for-route-from-mapping-service-google-maps/README.md

 # toll-google-maps
-Calculate tolls for Google maps routes
+Calculate tolls for routes (polylines) from Google maps

 Click on the folders above to see examples to extend mapping capabilities of Google by adding toll information from [**TollGuru**](https://tollguru.com/) to the route information from Google.